 - Appears in Encyclopedia Brown in a story where Bugs Meany demonstrates his "judo" skills, including a pressure point knockout.
 Encyclopedia Brown points out that it's faked because the targets went stiff and fell forward, whereas the physiology of how the body is laid out means someone rendered unconscious while standing will naturally fall backwards.

-- The Vulcan nerve pinch from Star Trek: The Original Series, which is apparently effective against the vast majority of humanoids and some non-humanoid aliens.
+- The Vulcan nerve pinch, which is apparently effective against the vast majority of humanoids and some non-humanoid aliens.
 As an interesting bit of history, the origin of the pinch came from Leonard Nimoy's insistence that Spock would not perform an aggressive karate chop to subdue an opponent from behind.
 Demonstrating on William Shatner, he showed the director that this new technique would be convincing enough on screen.
 Although it was never explicitly explained onscreen, the ability was, according to Leonard Nimoy in his autobiography, supposed to combine a precise attack on the target's anatomy with a telepathic jolt to explain why the technique was so fast and reliable.
 Which doesn't explain why non-Vulcans such as Data are occasionally shown to use it.
 Presumably the writers of that episode were under the impression that it simply required more precision than a human could match, which would of course be no problem for the android Data whose physical abilities are superhuman in every way.

-- Also from Star Trek: The Original Series, in "The Way to Eden", Tongo Rad used his knowledge of human anatomy to knock out an Enterprise crewman by squeezing the nerve pressure point at the back of the jaw, just under the earlobe (Truth In Television, though it causes great pain and delayed unconsciousness rather than instant).
+- Also, in "The Way to Eden", Tongo Rad used his knowledge of human anatomy to knock out an Enterprise crewman by squeezing the nerve pressure point at the back of the jaw, just under the earlobe (Truth In Television, though it causes great pain and delayed unconsciousness rather than instant).

 - In an episode of The Wild Wild West, Jim West renders a female villain unconscious by pressing a pressure point in her back.